hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

     </dependencies>
 </profile>
 ```
-Make sure you have downloaded a copy of Eclipse Jetty, and create an system environment variable `JETTY_HOME`  and set it to the location of Eclipse Jetty folder.
+Make sure you have downloaded a copy of Eclipse Jetty, and create an system environment variable `JETTY_HOME`  and set it to the location of Eclipse Jetty root folder.

-Run the following command to deploy the application into an embedded Jetty.
+Run the following command to deploy the application into the standalone Jetty server.

 ```bash
 mvn clean jetty:run -Pjetty-external